-However, athletes, coaches and staff members have the opportunity to seek a permanent residence permit following a period of residence in Switzerland lasting 10 years, although in exceptional cases, this can be reduced to five years.
+However, athletes, coaches and staff members may seek a permanent residence permit following a period of residence in Switzerland lasting 10 years, although in exceptional cases, this can be reduced to five years.
 A permanent residence permit is not contingent upon a specific purpose or contractual obligation.
 It enables individuals to establish long-term residency in Switzerland, offering greater flexibility in terms of career options and the ability to settle in the country for an extended duration.